Fiberwise criteria for Fourier--Mukai equivalences: Introduction

-Our proofs require careful bookkeeping of how the (co)units of adjunctions for integral transforms behave under base change.
-However, additional subtleties also arise in this context.
-In particular, we need to work in the larger category $ D_{\operatorname{qc}} $ in order to have a firm grasp on ascending fully faithfulness; see e.g.\ \Cref{prop:fully_faithful_on_small_categories} and \Cref{thm:ascending}.
+Our proofs require careful bookkeeping of how the (co)units of adjunction for integral transforms behave under base change.
+See \Cref{sec:fully_faithful_equivalence} for details.
 Notably, the techniques we use are independent of those appearing in \cite[Lemma 2.12]{Orlov:2002}.